circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ### **<`job_name`>**
 {: #lessjobnamegreater }

 Each job consists of the job's name as a key and a map as a value.
-A name should be unique within a current `jobs` list.
+A name should be case insensitive unique within a current `jobs` list.
 The value map has the following attributes:

 Key | Required | Type | Description
 ----|-----------|------|------------